nbezverkhaya/PythonSeleniumFramework/README.md

 Feel free to open issues or create pull requests if you'd like to contribute to this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](LICENSE.txt) file for details.